tlsterling/memoir/README.md

-Create a folder in your name as follows:  firstname-lastname.adoc
+Create a filename in your name as follows:  firstname-lastname.adoc

 Please use the following template in your template